aeserran/Twitter-Python-LEMI-1481881775100/README.md

 ## <a name="iPython"></a>Use iPython Notebook to try out the services

-**jupyter** folder includes the iPython notebooks for both retrieving the tweets from Insights for Twitter service and getting insights from Watson Personality Insights service.
-Follow below steps to run it locally.
+**jupyter** folder in this repository includes the iPython notebooks for both retrieving the tweets from Insights for Twitter service and getting insights from Watson Personality Insights service.
+Follow the steps below to run it locally.

 1. Start jupyter notebook web server: `jupyter notebook`.
 2. Visit `http://localhost:8888/tree` on your web browser.